tuxxon/wedeploy.com/node/electric/src/pages/docs/email/getting-started/index.md

 <aside>

-All WeDeploy projects use similar configuration files to prepare your projects for deployment.
-Learn more on our page about <strong><a href="/docs/deploy/getting-started/">Getting Started with Deploying</a></strong>.
+All WeDeploy projects use similar a [configuration file](/docs/configure/the-wedeployjson/) to prepare your projects for deployment.

 </aside>